LortSkit/meyer-online/README.md

 ## Deployment

-Currently, there is only a [Vite](https://github.com/vitejs/vite)-made React frontend using typescript.
+Currently, there is only a [Vite](https://github.com/vitejs/vite)-made React frontend using typescript, and it requires npm to be installed (see [npm docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).
 To deploy the frontend, simply run the following:

 ```
 cd Frontend